If you’re wondering what sort of credit limit you can expect and whether it’ll increase, we’ve answered your questions here.

 Why is my credit limit small?

 Got a smaller credit limit than you were expecting?
-This could be down to a number of reasons, including:
+This could be for a number of reasons, including:

 If you’ve already got a large credit limit on another account, like an overdraft or another credit card, you could receive a smaller limit.
 This is because there’s a risk you could struggle to keep up with your existing payments, and these new ones, if the amount you’re borrowing increases.

-- You’ll be too financially stretched if you take on more debt
+• You’ll be financially stretched if you take on more debt

-Ever missed monthly payments?
-If your credit history has a mistake or two, you could receive a smaller credit limit.
+Ever missed monthly payments, or defaulted on a credit agreement?
+If your credit history includes things like this, you could receive a smaller credit limit.